andela-stuff/Skill-Session/Making Products People Love/README.md

 ### KBB Discussions (15 mins)
 *
 ----
-* timelines
+* you will conduct ur skill sessions going forward (u'll be given a calendar)
+* debriefs will hold without ur LFs. however, u'll b expected to invite ur LFs for weekly syncs
 * check points; get pair reviews for ur checkpoints (from at least a D0b or D1), and it shud reflect on ur repo as comments on PRs
-* you will conduct ur skill sessions going forward (u'll be given a calendar)
-* debriefs will hold without ur LFs. however, u'll b expected to invite ur LFs for a few
+* submit your LMS outputs as expected
+* timelines: sims project 1, gap week, sims project 2
+* learning hours
+* rate yourself (and each other) on product stewardship